What about perfect pitch – and aren’t some people tone deaf?

 The typical karaoke approach to understanding music needs to be replaced.
 Instead of being familiar with certain songs or pieces, we can instead learn to tag tonal or harmonic elements that are used in all music.
 “Tag” means know and love deeply as meaningful musical elements that make sense – not only as sounds but also as physical, spatial structures within a clear map of our instrument, in this case the keyboard.
 We must also learn to tag rhythmic elements.
 Oddly, people rarely see their poor rhythmic awareness as an issue.
 This common negligence will block fluency.
 Tonal fluency is not possible without being equally fluent in the language of rhythm.
 So rhythm training forms a major part of the work you do on this course.

 We all have natural, unconscious tonal sense!
 Everyone has perfect pitch.
 We imagine music that we can remember playing in our heads in the right key, not the wrong one!
-And we all hear tonal relationships
+And we all hear rhythmic and tonal relationships or music would make no sense.

 There are a very small number of people who can improvise or play by ear with some degree of fluency without knowing how they do it.
 This rare talent is not something most people can ever aspire to.
 Unfortunately, we tend to revere such dark talents in our culture and generate a disempowering mystique around fluent musical skills, which creates the myth that rare, mysterious and very special talents are necessary for musical fluency.
 However, it is much better if our musical fluency is based on principles that we understand clearly and consciously: rather than relying on blind confidence, we can have real trust in our skills, and keep progressing along a path of lifelong learning, always refining and improving them.

 Conventional passive methods make most people’s playing stiff and inexpressive